Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 [Cranelift] is a machine code generator written in Rust, similar to tools like LLVM or GCC's backend.
-As briefly discussed at the end of the last part, these tools are used to crate an abstraction layer between language implementations and their compilation targets, by means of a target-independent intermediate representation (IR).
+As briefly discussed at the end of the last part, these tools are used to create an abstraction layer between language implementations and their compilation targets, by means of a target-independent intermediate representation (IR).